What Water Transportation Workers Do

 - Interact with passengers on cruise ships

-Mates, or deck officers, direct the operation of a ship while the captain is off duty.
+Mates, or deck officers, direct the operation of a vessel while the captain is off duty.
 Large ships have three officers, called first, second, and third mates.
 The first mate has the highest authority and takes command of the ship if the captain is incapacitated.
 Usually, the first mate is in charge of the cargo and/or passengers, the second mate is in charge of navigation, and the third mate is in charge of safety.
-On smaller vessels, there may be only one mate.
+On smaller vessels, there may be only one mate who handles all of the responsibilities.
 Deck officers typically do the following:

 - Alternate watches with the captain and other officers